auth0-developer-hub/auth0-b2b-saas-starter/README.md

 ```shell
 npm run auth0:bootstrap
 ```

+The script will prompt you to provide an **application base URL**, which defaults to http://localhost:3000.
+If you're configuring the application to run with HTTPS or on a production URL, this is your opportunity to set it.
+Learn more about this in [README-ADVANCED.md](README-ADVANCED.md).

+> [!TIP]
+> If you want to skip this prompt you can run the bootstrapping command with an arguement:
+> ```bash
+> npm run auth0:bootstrap -- allowLocalhost
+> ```

 Once the script has successfully completed, a `.env.local` file containing the environment variables will be written to the root of your project directory.